ToGaV2/NYT_Puzzles/README.md

 * This script will narrow down your options with each bit of new data given
 * You'll have to order the letters yourself...
 * Remember: Not all RIDYHEW dictionary words are legal for this game, the free dictionaries are incomplete, and the Oxford Dictionary costs you money.

+## Why Were These Written?
+A python professor challenged me to use my time (in class) to prove that I understood the concepts he was teaching.
+He asked that I find and implement a real world scenario.
+At the same time (2021-2022) Wordle was released and many students were playing with their phones during same said class.
+Once the Wordle Solver was written, other puzzlers asked if I could build the other two.
+I share them here out of courtesy.